fontesrp/my-customers/README.md

 on the project's root.
 This should start the Express server on port 3001 and the React development server on port 3000.

+The client was developed mobile-first, so if you want to have the best experience you should access it through Chrome using the device toolbar.